 Q: You touch upon a lot of taboo subjects in your books.
 How do you deal with the fact that some people may get upset?

 A: It’s part of being a writer, you can’t please everyone.
 But I do urge everyone to remember every single thing in the book is made up.
 Of course I did a lot of research when referring back to historical dates or places, but everything I mention in terms of religion was added to encourage people to view deep-rooted beliefs in a different way.
 I like to get people thinking, and surprise them.
 So don’t take the book too seriously!

 Q: Can we look forward to any more adventures with Zac and Ella?

 A: Absolutely!
 This is just the beginning.
-The first book of the series, The Path Keeper, won’t give you a nicely tied up pretty ending I’m afraid.
-My love stories are realistic and much like life they leave you wanting, but you won’t be left disappointed.
-Book two, Son of Secrets, where we discover more about Zac’s beginnings and how he and Ella first met, is out Nov 2019.
-We also get to meet Luci, one of the most enjoyable characters I have ever created…who I don’t think anyone will forget in a hurry!
-The last book is the series is planned for release in 2020.
+I’m afraid the first book in the series, The Path Keeper (out 28 May 2019), won’t give you a nicely tied up ending.
+My love stories are, much like real life, never easy and will they you wanting – but you won’t have to wait long.
+Book two, Son of Secrets, is out 19 Nov 2019 and we discover more about Zac’s beginnings and how he and Ella first met.
+We also get to meet Luci, one of the most enjoyable characters I have ever created.
+No one is going to forget her in a hurry!
+Children of Shadows is the last book in the series and planned for release in May 2020.

 The Path Keeper is out 28 May 2019.
 Click here for your nearest retailer.